 In 2021, the safety culture assessment task for wildfire safety was transferred from the WSD to Energy Safety (in the California Natural Resources Agency).
 Energy Safety developed and adopted Safety Culture Assessments for each of eight investor-owned utilities in the State.
-Four of these utilities - Southern California Edison, Pacific Gas and Electric, San Diego Gas and Electric, and Bear Valley Electric - filed formal letters accepting the OEIS Safety Culture Assessments f.and agreeing to implement the recommendations.
-By doing so, these four utilities
+Four of these utilities - Southern California Edison, Pacific Gas and Electric, San Diego Gas and Electric, and Bear Valley Electric - filed formal letters agreeing to implement the recommendations7.

-&lt;sup>6 Public Utilities Code § 8389(b) states that the Board shall make recommendations to Energy SafetyENERGY SAFETY on the following:
+6 Public Utilities Code § 8389(b) states that the Board shall make recommendations to Energy SafetyENERGY SAFETY on the following:

-&quot;(1) Appropriate performance metrics and processes for determining an electrical corporation's compliance with its approved wildfire mitigation plan.
+[&]quot;(1) Appropriate performance metrics and processes for determining an electrical corporation's compliance with its approved wildfire mitigation plan.